luanpotter/shattered-wilds/docs/lexicon/Stat/Resilience.md

-Resistance to sickness, poison, disease
+Resistance to sickness, poison and disease.

 ## Parent Stat

 * {% item "Stat/CON" %}

-## Children Stats
+## Example Usages

-None (Skill level)
+* A Contested Check can be used to resist the effects of Noxious Gas or other poisons.